alan-turing-institute/ADViCE/content/Resources/AI Skills in Decarbonisation/_skillindex.md

 draft: false
 ---

-A major blocker for deploying AI at scale for decarbonisation challenges is ensuring there is enough skills to properly develop, deploy and operate the algorithms safely, optimally and with minimal bias.
+A major blocker for deploying AI at scale for decarbonisation challenges is ensuring there are enough skills to properly develop, deploy and operate the algorithms safely, optimally and with minimal bias.

 ## AI Skills in the Energy Sector - A Survey